 Has your friend been talking about suicide?

 Sometimes people bring up suicide as a way to reach out for help.
 It can sound very vague, like “I don’t want to be here anymore,” or it can be much more obvious, such as “I want to kill myself.”
 If your friend tells you they are feeling suicidal, take it seriously.
-It’s okay if it feels overwhelming or alarming to hear this from your friend, that’s totally natural.
+It’s okay if it feels overwhelming or alarming to hear this from your friend; that’s entirely natural.
 We’re going to walk through steps you can take to help them.

 What are the warning signs?